 The annual seed exchange opens on 1st November.
 Each member is sent a seed list with associated notes by e-mail, or by post if they do not use the internet.
 Seed donors are given priority until 10th November.
-All seed requests must arrive before 1st December, after which the seed exchange closes.
+Seed requests from EU members must arrive by 14th November.
+All other seed requests must arrive before 28th November, after which the seed exchange closes.

 Each member may request an allocation of 10 free packets by placing an ‘X’ against each desired item on the order form, together with 5 alternatives ‘A’.
 If no alternatives are indicated it will be assumed that none is required.
 Extra packets of seed, at 50p per packet, may be requested from any stock remaining after the main seed distribution has closed by placing an ‘E’ on the order form.
 An ‘AE’ would signify that the member would like to purchase that item as extra seed if it had not been allocated as an alternative.